-Not only professional titled players and coaches, but also club players are nowadays well updated on the opening theory and, with good understanding of how to use technology, they can even develop their own ideas.
+Not only professional titled players and coaches, but also club players are nowadays well updated on the opening theory and, with a good understanding of how to use technology, they can even develop their own ideas.
 But the question you have to ask yourself is what exactly is it that you want from your studies – to win a game or to find the ultimate truth behind one opening?
 In our opinion, a competitive mind should focus on winning the game, and, of course, the more games the better.

 Therefore, from a practical point of view, long preparations and hours of analysis are hardly useful for the tournament player.
 It takes too much time and energy.
 The more time you spend on studying openings, the less time you have to work on other areas of the game.
 However, is up to each player to choose their method and work according to their time.

 The sidelines and unusual moves have that surprise effect that can take your opponent quickly into an uncomfortable position and lead him to make mistakes or use too much of his time.
 The feeling of insecurity walking on unknown land will make your opponent wonder and doubt.
-In this article we are going to discuss a recent idea that has been working out very good for white.
+In this article, we are going to discuss a recent idea that has been working out very well for white.
 Believe it or not, the latest opening trend begins after:

 1.e4 c5 2.Be2!?